Designing a unified scheduling experience and scalable design systemfor a healthcare staffing app.

 Users

 Primary users were clinicians trying to pick up shifts quickly and manage unpredictable schedules.
 They needed fast scanning, clear shift status, and confidence that their availability + bookings were accurate without extra admin work.
+The broader system also served healthcare facility operators who posted shifts and managed eligibility rules; those constraints had to translate clearly into the clinician-facing experience, with the shared goal of filling coverage reliably.

 Fragmented workflow combined into one unified screen